glorpen/CompassConnector/README.rst

   Any key/value pair returned will be applied to compass configuration object.
 Keys prefixed with **:** will be handled as *symbol*.
 See http://compass-style.org/help/tutorials/configuration-reference/

+  Additional keys:

-  Additional key *plugins* appeared in v0.8 which can be list of plugins to require or array where values should be required version - as in ``gem 'zurb-foundation', '>4'``.
+  - *plugins* appeared in v0.8 which can be list of plugins to require or array where values should be required version - as in ``gem 'zurb-foundation', '>4'``.
+  - *imports* appeared in v0.8.3 which can be list of paths for compass to search for additional files to import.

 - ``integer api_version()``